kahing/goofys/README.md

   * `ctime`, `atime` is always the same as `mtime`
   * cannot rename non-empty directories
   * `unlink` returns success even if file is not present
+  * can only create files up to 50GB

 # References